dortania/OpenCore-Install-Guide/macos-limits.md

   * You can disable functionality like RAW support to avoid the crashing: [Adobe Fixes](https://gist.github.com/naveenkrdy/26760ac5135deed6d0bb8902f6ceb6bd)
 * 32-Bit support
   * For those still relying on 32-Bit software in Mojave and below, note that the Vanilla patches do not support 32-bit instructions
-  * A work-around is to install a [custom kernel](https://amd-osx.com/download/kernel.html), however you lose iMessage support
+  * A work-around is to install a [custom kernel](https://files.amd-osx.com/?dir=Kernels), however you lose iMessage support and no support is provided for these kernels
 * Stability issues on many apps
   * Audio-based apps are the most prone to issues, ie. Logic Pro
   * DaVinci Resolve has been known to have sporadic issues as well